 Where does Formotus fit in with G Suite?

 Formotus enables enterprise-grade business forms in apps for Android, iOS and Windows.
 We recently announced our integration with Google Sheets and Google Drive so that both form data and form documents can be stored in the Google Cloud.

 In the new branding architecture above, Formotus plays in the bottom left corner:

-More specifically, Formotus submits data to Sheets and PDF files to Drive, with links in the Sheet to open the PDF.
-This lets organizations save and access visual data such as photos and signatures from Sheets.
+More specifically, Formotus submits data to Google Sheets and PDF files to Drive, with links in the Sheet to open the PDF.
+This lets organizations save and access visual data such as photos and signatures from Google Sheets.